h4ckyou/h4ckyou.github.io/_posts/2026-02-21-kernel-security.md

 ### Analysis

-From the setup code we can see that there are mainly 3 protections enabled
+From the setup code we can see that there are 3 protections enabled

 (K)ASLR - Short for (Kernel) Address Space Layout Randomization that introduces another random element to make exploitation more difficult.
 Libraries and application-specific segments (like the stack, or heap) are loaded into different, random addresses upon each execution.
 This denies an attacker easy access to target addresses, functions, ROP gadgets and more.
 Exploitation typically requires an information leak of any kind.